Nahid Raza

 Nahid Raza (born 1948) is a contemporary Pakistani artist known for her semi-abstract paintings.
 Her work is characterized by symbolic imagery and a style that combines traditional motifs with modern techniques.

 She is known as The Trend Setter of Her Generation Artists.
 Over several decades, she has addressed complex themes relating to culture, spirituality, and women's rights.

-In 2008, she was awarded the President's Pride of Performance, one of Pakistan's highest civilian honors.
+In 2008, she was awarded the President's Pride of Performance award, one of Pakistan's highest civilian honors.

 Early life and education

 She was born in Delhi, India, in 1948, Raza comes from a family with a strong artistic and literary background.
 Her family moved to Pakistan during the partition.
 Her parents, who emphasized education, initially intended for her to study medicine, but her uncle, the artist S. Ali Imam, recognized her talent and helped her enroll at the Central Institute of Arts and Crafts in 1966.

 She completed her BA from the University of Karachi at the same time as graduating from the Central Institute of Art and Crafts.

-Early in her career, Raza held her first group exhibition in 1968 while still a student, and she won her first award in 1969 at the Karachi Arts Council.
+Early in her career, Raza held her first group exhibition in 1968 while still a student, and she won her first award in 1969 at the Arts Council of Pakistan Karachi.
 She completed her arts course in 1970.